 Faulk scored 33 touchdowns (16 rushing, 15 receiving, 2 kickoff returns) during his career with the Patriots and he holds the franchise record for all-purpose yards (12,349) and kickoff return yards (4,098).

 A native of Carencro, Louisiana, Faulk retired from the NFL on October 9, 2012, and was elected into the Patriots Hall of Fame on May 18, 2016.
 Faulk is a member of the Patriots All-Decade Team for the 2000s and was named to the franchise’s 50th Anniversary team as a return specialist.

-Faulk graduated from LSU in 1999 with a kinesiology degree.
-He served as an assistant football coach at Carencro, his high school alma mater, following his retirement from the NFL.
+Faulk graduated from LSU in 1998 with a kinesiology degree.
+He served as an assistant football coach at Carencro, his high school alma mater, following his retirement from the NFL from 2013-2017.

 Faulk and his wife LaTisha have three children – Tanasha, Kevin III and Kevione.

 The Kevin Faulk File

 Year at LSU: Fourth (second as running backs coach)

 Hometown: Lafayette, La.

 2013-17 Carencro High School (offensive coordinator)

 2020-21 LSU (running backs)